Mapalmeira/Moedeiro/docs/installation.md

 ## Native installation

+It is also possible to install Moedeiro natively.
 A native installation runs Moedeiro directly on the host.

-Building the web interface requires a Node.js version supported by Angular 22, while the backend requires Python 3.10 or later.
+This installation method requires a Node.js version supported by Angular 22 and Python 3.10 or later.

-1. Create a virtual environment and install the backend package from the repository root:
+1. Create a virtual environment and install the backend python package from the repository root:

 ```sh
 python3 -m venv .venv